 Post-Sale Restrictions: Protecting Patented Products After Lexmark

-This CLE webinar will review the Supreme Court’s Lexmark decision and discuss the impact of the decision for the patent world.
+This CLE course will review the Supreme Court’s Lexmark decision and discuss the impact of the decision for the patent world.
 The panel will provide insight into protecting patent products without post-sale restrictions.

 - Impression Products v.
 Lexmark Int’l